Triumph Speed Triple: 955i

 In 2000 and 2001, the Speed Triple did not change much beyond appearance; the engine control unit was updated to the Sagem MC2000.
 The 1997–99 bikes had a ground block known to fail, so the 2000 and 2001 bikes received an improved wiring harness.
 Both the Speed Triple and the Daytona were referred to as 955i bikes, which ended some confusion from the earlier T500 series designations.
 Other notable differences were silver wheels instead of black ones, and the Speed Triple logo on the rear quarter panel was in print rather than cursive.

 In 2002, Gareth Davies redesigned the bodywork.
 The 432 lb was reduced by a change to the engine casings of the 955i engine that decreased weight by roughly 17 pounds.
 A new cylinder design slightly increased its power.
 The MC2000 control unit remained, but was adapted for an O2 sensor.

 In late 2004, a small number of Special Edition Speed Triples (Speed Triple SE) were produced with only cosmetic differences.

 From 1997 to 2004, the Nissin brakes were problematic.
 Although the 955i was initially praised as one of the best stopping bikes, many owners complained of brake sponginess.
-The caliper pistons were not adequately coated, which introduced dirt, debris, and corrosion.
-The pistons caught on the caliper seals and were pulled back into the caliper bore, which caused an excess amount of piston travel required to apply braking force giving a spongy feel.
+The calliper pistons were not adequately coated, which introduced dirt, debris, and corrosion.
+The pistons caught on the caliper seals and were pulled back into the calliper bore, which caused an excess amount of piston travel required to apply braking force giving a spongy feel.